marcelotduarte/cx_Freeze/doc/src/setup_script.rst

     --path                  comma-separated list of paths to search for modules;
                             the default value is sys.path (use only if you know what you are doing)
+    --include-path          comma-separated list of paths to modify the search for modules
     --no-compress           create a zipfile with no compression --constants             comma-separated list of constants to include --bin-includes          list of files to include when determining